inrupt/solid-client-js/docs/prose/README.md

 0. Prereq: [python3](https://www.python.org/downloads/), [Node.js](https://nodejs.org/).

 1. Optional but recommended.
-Create a virtual env:
+Create a virtual env.

    ```sh
    python3 -m venv <path to the new virtual environment>
    source <path to the new virtual environment>/bin/activate
    ```

-2. Generate the API .md files:

-   npm ci; npm run build-api-docs

-3. Go to the apidocs directory:
+2. Go to the directory for documentation:

-   cd apidocs
+   cd docs/prose

-4. Install the docs requirements (different from library docs requirements):
+3. Install the docs requirements (different from API docs requirements):

    ```sh
    pip install -r requirements.txt
    ```

-5. Make the API docs:
+4. Make the docs.

    ```sh
    make html